About Dr. Raphael Bueno

 Dr. Bueno’s Contributions to the Medical Profession

 Dr. Bueno’s medical contributions to cancer research have brought about a greater understanding of genetics and mesothelioma.
-This is an important step in improving the prognosis for people with mesothelioma.
+This is an important step in improving mesothelioma prognosis (patient health outlook).

 In fact, his research in genetics is the first step in being able to prevent or eliminate gene mutations that can lead to mesothelioma.
 In doing so, he is helping to potentially create improved treatments and even vaccines to protect against mesothelioma in the future.

 Additionally, his work has brought Brigham and Women’s Hospital to the forefront of cancer treatment and research and helped turn it into a world-class facility for mesothelioma patients.

 If you or a family member has been diagnosed with any type of mesothelioma, you may be a good candidate for the services of Dr. Bueno or other doctors who treat mesothelioma.

 If you're looking to connect with Dr. Bueno or another mesothelioma specialist, the Mesothelioma Veterans Center can help.
 More than a third of mesothelioma victims are veterans, and we can help those affected find medical care and financial aid.